Skip to main content

 3. Independence and Availability

-If you live off the grid or in a rural area, an oil furnace offers energy independence.
+If you live off the grid or in a rural area, an oil furnace offers true energy independence.
 Because you utilize an on-property tank, you aren't reliant on a municipal natural gas pipeline.
-You control your supply and delivery schedule.
+You completely control your supply and delivery schedule.

 4. Longevity and Durability